 Auburn Creed History

-It is difficult to get a feel for a campus in a short amount of time, so that is why it made sense that the man to write the creed had been around for quite a while.
+It is often difficult to get the feel for a campus in a short amount of time, so it made sense that the man who wrote the creed had been around for quite a while.

 Petrie was a professor of history who attended the University of Virginia beginning in 1883 and left with a Bachelor of Arts degree and Master of Arts in 1887.
 He completed his PhD in 1891 at Johns Hopkins University and took a position at the Agricultural and Mechanical College of Alabama.